Adam Duncan, 1st Viscount Duncan: French Revolutionary Wars

-Fortunately, the Dutch were not at the time ready for sea; and when they were ready and anxious to sail, with thirty thousand troops, for the invasion of Ireland, a persistent westerly wind detained them in harbour until they judged that the season was too far advanced.
-For political purposes, however, the French Revolutionaries who controlled the government in Holland (despite the contrary opinion of their admiral, De Winter), ordered him to put to sea in the early days of October.
+Fortunately, the Batavian navy was not at the time ready for sea; and when they were ready and anxious to sail, with 30,000 troops, for a planned invasion of Ireland, a persistent westerly wind detained them in harbour until they judged that the season was too far advanced.
+For political purposes, however, the Batavian government ordered the Texel fleet's commander, Vice-admiral Jan Willem de Winter to put to sea in the early days of October despite de Winter's reservations.